Kava-Labs/kava-devnet/research/oracle.md

 These transactions are submitted to the `pricefeed` module and commited to a block.
 The block number that the price was commited at is appended to the transaction.

 The `pricefeed` module gathers are MsgPostPrice transactions from the previous n blocks, and selects the most recent MsgPostPrice transaction from each validator (measured by the transaction with the highest blocknumber).
 If a majority of price oracles have submitted MsgPostPrice transactions, the `pricefeed` module takes the median of these prices and calls `UpdatePrice` on the keeper.
-This updates the price in storage of the `pricefeed` module and becomes the latest price for that collateral type in the USDX CDP system.
+This updates the price in storage of the `pricefeed` module and becomes the latest price for that collateral type in the CDP system.